Chart Color Schemes

 Infrastructure

-Paradise has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Paradise has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects expected to impact the region.
-Notable projects include Thorndon Park Reserve Master Plan Implementation (ongoing), Modbury Hospital Redevelopment, Newton Village Shopping Centre Expansion, and Chain of Trails Master Plan.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects that may impact this region.
+Notable projects include Thorndon Park Reserve Master Plan Implementation (Ongoing), Modbury Hospital Redevelopment, Newton Village Shopping Centre Expansion, and Chain of Trails Master Plan.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.